Effects of time zones on North American broadcasting: Entertainment

-Until recently, several entertainment shows that are broadcast live during primetime in the Eastern and Central time zones, including some that originate from Los Angeles (particularly live reality competition shows like NBC's The Voice), are tape-delayed in the Mountain and Pacific time zones, thus making it impossible for viewers in those time zones to vote after performance episodes of live reality competition shows finish airing live on the East Coast.
-Other special annual entertainment events like the Miss America and Miss USA pageants (televised by ABC and FYI, respectively) have continuously aired on a broadcast delay for U.S. West Coast.
+Several entertainment shows that are broadcast live during primetime in the Eastern and Central time zones, including some that originate from Los Angeles (particularly live reality competition shows like NBC's The Voice), are tape-delayed in the Mountain and Pacific time zones, thus making it impossible for viewers in those time zones to vote after performance episodes of live reality competition shows finish airing live on the East Coast.
+For this reason, many entertainment shows that originate in LA must air live in all time zones so that no viewer in any time zones knows the results early.

 The Academy Awards, up until the early 21st century, were the only major U.S. entertainment television event to have been aired live to all continental U.S. time zones, before expanding to full nationwide U.S. live telecasts in 2019.
 In 2009, however, the Golden Globe Awards on NBC ushered the era of U.S. awards shows transitioning to live coast-to-coast telecasts in response to longstanding general criticisms of some live shows being televised real-time to the East Coast but tape-delayed for West Coast viewers, even when those shows originated from Los Angeles area.
 Viewers in the Pacific, Mountain, and Alaskan time zones had frequently complained about spoilers made by live viewers east of the Rockies during the broadcasts especially in the social media age wherein the broadcast delay protocols by networks have been steadily rendered irrelevant.
-The Critics Choice Awards is the only remaining precursor show leading up to the Academy Awards and the Emmy Awards to still retain their West Coast tape delays on The CW.
+While the Golden Globes has since continuously aired live on both U.S. coasts even with its transfer to CBS in 2025, the Critics Choice Awards is the only remaining precursor show leading up to the Academy Awards and the Emmy Awards to still retain their West Coast tape delays on The CW.

 The Grammy Awards historically delayed its live ceremonies for West Coast viewers.
 In 2016, however, CBS began to allow its stations in the Western U.S. to carry the ceremony live as long as they also carried a prime time rebroadcast, before mandating all of its affiliates to air Grammys live all across the U.S. (inclusive of time zones outside the contiguous U.S.), with corresponding primetime rebroadcasts for viewers outside the Eastern and Central time zones.
 Despite shifting venues across the mainland U.S., most notably to Las Vegas in 2022, the Grammys have continued to use the format, making it the first major award show to have consistently aired live every year across all U.S. territories.
-Although the Primetime Emmy Awards, currently aired in rotation by ABC, CBS, Fox and NBC, began airing live coast-to-coast in the U.S. in 2010, the awards show followed suit with the Grammys in airing live simultaneously outside the contiguous U.S. time zones with CBS' telecast in 2017.
+Although the Primetime Emmy Awards, currently aired in rotation by ABC, CBS, Fox, and NBC, began airing live coast-to-coast in the U.S. in 2010, the awards show followed suit with the Grammys in airing live simultaneously outside the contiguous U.S. time zones with CBS' telecast in 2017.